Three strong earthquakes reported in Pacific Ocean off Vancouver Island

 The U.S. Geological Survey reported a 6.6 magnitude quake about 260 kilometres west of Tofino, followed by a 6.8 tremor and then a third measuring 6.5.

-Survey geophysicist Zachary Reeves said all three quakes occurred in the same general area over the course of about an hour, and at a shallow depth of approximately 10 kilometres.
+Survey geophysicist Zachary Reeves said all three quakes occurred in the same general area over about an hour and at a shallow depth of approximately 10 kilometres.

-Emergency Info BC tweeted that the quakes were felt in parts of the province but there were no reports of damage or injury and no tsunami warning was issued.
+Emergency Info BC tweeted that the quakes were felt in parts of the province, but there were no reports of damage or injury.
+No tsunami warning was issued.

+John Cassidy, earthquake seismologist with Natural Resources Canada, said a tsunami was avoided because the quakes happened along a fault line where sections of the Earth’s crust are moving sideways.

+“That horizontal type of movement is the least likely to generate a tsunami, because there is no vertical movement of the sea floor.
+It’s a horizontal slipping,” Cassidy said in an interview from Victoria.

 British Columbia is located on the Pacific Ring of Fire, an active seismic zone where thousands of mostly small earthquakes are recorded annually by sensors in the province.